JamesLiVeeva/EmployeeImport/README.md

 # Employee Import Project

-This project is used to import employees from client's system to Vault system.
+This project is used to import employees from CSV/text files to Veeva Vault.

 ## Features

-WonderHealth Inc. will provide the employee data files based on different departments of WonderDrugs, WonderPharma and WonderBio.
+WonderHealth Inc. will provide the employee data files based on different departments of WonderDrugs, WonderPharma, and WonderBio.
-The import process will get the employee files, validate the employee data and import the employees to Vault system.
+The import process will obtain the employee files, validate the employee data, and import the employees into the Vault system.

 ## Design Architecture